rkaiser0324/vscode-git-graph/README.md

 1. Open a folder containing a git repo
 1. Open the Git Graph tab
 1. Open the Output window on the bottom, and select "Git Graph" to see log messages
+1. To package it into a VSIX, update the run `npm run package`.

 ## Features